ice1000/guest0x0/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/163415006-4c7ecf02-2ed1-4c8a-b3f6-779538401973.png)

 Updated the CLI frontend to hide stack traces by default.
-Fixed some core theory bugs (many thanks to Amélia, MBones, and Daniel for their helps), implemented structural lures for universe, Pi, and Sigma types.
+Fixed some core theory bugs (many thanks to Amélia, MBones, and Daniel for their helps), implemented structural lures for the universe, Pi, and Sigma types.
 1179 lines of Java.
 I'm sort of giving up on lines of code thingies -- I don't want to sacrifice readability.

 ```
 def transPiEq (A : I -> U) (B : Pi (i : I) -> A i -> U)